-While on the court, Ray served two terms as chief justice—only the fourth judge to do so since the adoption of the Missouri Court Plan in 1940.
-As a member of the judiciary, Ray authored over 300 published opinions dealing with almost every aspect of Missouri law including: class actions, merchandising practices, non-competition agreements, arbitration clauses, insurance, products liability, toxic torts, medical malpractice, defamation, land use, premises liability, condemnation, trusts and estates, and state taxation.
+While on the court, Price served two terms as chief justice—only the fourth judge to do so since the adoption of the Missouri Court Plan in 1940.
+In his 20 years on the bench, Ray authored more than 300 published opinions dealing with almost every aspect of Missouri law including class actions, merchandising practices, non-competition agreements, arbitration clauses, insurance, products liability, toxic torts, medical malpractice, defamation, land use, premises liability, condemnation trusts and estates, and state taxation.
 During his term, Ray championed the development of drug courts and criminal sentencing reform.
-He also served on a number of national boards that focus on improving the education of judges in a wide variety of subjects
+He also served on a number of national boards that focus on improving the education of judges in science and economics.

-Prior to his appointment to Missouri’s highest court in 1992, Ray was a business litigation attorney for 14 years at a major Kansas City-based law firm.
-He was a member of the firm’s three-person executive committee and chairman of its business litigation section.
-During this time, he represented clients in state and federal court cases involving class actions, officers’ and directors’ liability, securities, trade secrets, non-competition agreements, distribution agreements, insurance, products liability, land use, condemnation, administrative law and general commercial transactions.
+Prior to his appointment to Missouri’s highest court in 1991, Ray was a business litigation attorney for 14 years at a major Kansas City-based law firm.
+He represented clients in state and federal court cases involving class actions, officers and directors’ liability, securities, trade secrets, non-competition agreements, distribution agreements, insurance, products liability, land use condemnation, administrative law and general commercial transactions.